donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 #### 8.2.10	 DAC closure

 A collection may only be closed when its content is in accordance with this protocol.
-Only a collection manager can close a collection, and therefore he/she is also responsible for this decision (whether or not the collection is in accordance with this protocol).
-Importantly, when a collection is closed, it is also _published_. , and this implies that a permanent read-only copy has been created to which can be referred by a _persistent identifier_ (PID).
-A PID is a persistent and unique identifier that allows for direct access to the collection, even if the URL has changed.
-Once a collection has a PID, it cannot be changed anymore ().
+Only a collection manager can close a collection, and he/she is thus responsible for the decision whether or not the collection is in accordance with this protocol.

+When a collection is closed, a permanent read-only copy of this collection is created and a unique identifier is assigned to it.
+A collection manager can re-open a closed collection, but may only do so with a good reason, for example if the closed collection contains incorrect and/or insufficient information.
+Carefulness is required because closing a collection twice also requires twice the amount of storage (and thus costs twice the amount of money).
+In fact, when a re-opened collection is modified and thereafter closed again, then a second permanent read-only copy of the collection created, again with unique identifier.
+All the read-only copies that are created at collection closure are thus snapshots of the collection at different time points.

-A DAC is closed in two steps:
+A collection is closed in _two_ steps:
-1. A collection manager changes the status of a collection from _open_ to _tobeclosed_.
+1. The status of the collection is changed from _open_ to _tobeclosed_.
 In the _tobeclosed_ status, the collection has become read-only.
-2.
-3. makes a request for collection closure, and (2) the collection reviewer replies to this request by approving it or not.

- After the request by the manager, the collection already becomes read-only, although this will only be temporary if the request is not approved.
-However, if the reviewer approves the request, the collection becomes read-only permanently.

- If the reviewer does not approve the request, he/she re-installs the pre-request authorizations (specifying which users may modify and delete files).

-In case an approved collection contains incorrect and/or insufficient information, the collection reviewer may re-open it, allowing for changes to be made.
-Importantly, it is not the read-only collection with the PID that is reopened, but an identical collection without a PID.
-Collection reviewers must keep in mind that this re-opened collection at some point will have to be closed again, and a new PID will then be assigned to it.
-This requires disk space (and thus costs money) because every collection with a PID is a copy of an existing collection.
+2. At a time determined by the file system, a permanently read-only copy of the collection is made and a unique identifier is assigned to it.
+If the collection would be re-opened, this read-only copy would not be modified.

 There can be situations in which it is useful to make collection snapshots that are permanently read-only.
-For instance, this may happen when the DAC belongs to an ongoing study, and one wants to write a paper using the data collected until present.
-In that case, collection manager (requesting) and collection reviewer (approving) can make a permanently read-only copy of the current collection.
-The PID that is assigned to this collection then serves as a reference in other collections that make use of this DAC snapshot.
-This workflow is a form of versioning, and it is the responsibility of the collection reviewer to decide on a particular versioning scheme (see the DI RDM Protocol for Reviewers).
+For instance, this may be the case when the DAC belongs to an ongoing study, and one wants to write a paper using the data collected until present.
+The identifier that is assigned to this collection then serves as a reference in other collections that make use of this DAC snapshot.
+This workflow is a form of versioning.

-8.2.11	Data/study type specific
+### 8.2.11	Data/study type specific
 To be provided.

-8.2.12	 Centre specific - DCCN
+### 8.2.12	 Centre specific - DCCN
-The researcher should specify the PPM number.
+The researcher must specify the PPM number.

+TBD: I think the sentence above can be removed, because the research admin already specifies this number.

-The researcher should organize the data files and directories according to the DCCN standard:
+The researcher must organize the data files and directories according to the DCCN standard:

-<projectnumber>_<userID>_<subjectnumber>_<sessionnumber>.
+> projectnumber_userID_subjectnumber_sessionnumber

 For example, 30123456.01_pethag_003_002.
 If folders are used to organize files, then only the folder’s name must be in accordance with this scheme.

-8.2.13	 Centre specific – DCC
+### 8.2.13	 Centre specific – DCC
 The researcher should specify the DCC project number.

+TBD: Remove above sentence?

-The researcher should organize the data files and directories according to the DCC standard:
+The researcher must organize the data files and directories according to the DCC standard:

-<projectnumber>_<userID>_<subjectnumber>_<sessionnumber>.
+> projectnumber_userID_subjectnumber_sessionnumber

 For example, DCC_2015_0978_piemed_004_001.
 The userID should be one of the collection managers.
 If folders are used to organize files, then only the folder’s name must be in accordance with this scheme.

 ### 8.3	Recommended

 #### 8.3.1	General

-#### 8.3.2	Metadata
+#### 8.3.2	Neuroscience-specific attributes

-It is useful if metadata are provided via which the DAC can be found.
-These metadata can be selected from controlled vocabularies pertaining to following domains: Technique, Topic, Species, Disorder, and Brain Area.
+Neuroscience-specific attributes are useful to find DACs via a search query.
+Neuroscience terms can be selected from two controlled vocabularies: the topic list of the Society for Neuroscience (SFN), and the Medical Subject Headings (MESH; used by PubMed for indexing articles).
+When selecting terms from these controlled vocabularies, the following domains may guide the collection managers and contributors: technique, topic, species, disorder, and brain area.

-#### 8.3.3	Linking DACs
+#### 8.3.3	Associating DACs

-Some DACs are linked to existing DACs, for example, because they all belong to the same longitudinal study.
-Links between DACs are documented by adding the names of the linked DACs in the appropriate metadata fields.
+Some DACs are associated with existing DACs, for example, because they all belong to the same longitudinal study.
+Associations between DACs are documented by specifying the identifiers of the associated DACs.

 #### 8.3.4	DAC annotation